 Blue Forklift Safety Lights Indicate Forward and Backward Motion

-Blue forklift safety lights are attached to the front and back of your forklift and shine a bright blue light on the ground in front and behind the vehicle.
+Blue forklift safety lights are attached to the front and back of a forklift and shine a bright blue light on the ground in front and behind the vehicle.
+Depending on the angle, the blue light shines 10 to 20 feet from the forklift and moves along the floor as it travels It indicates where and how fast the forklift is traveling.

 How Blue Safety Lights Improve Safety